ngrewe/gnustep-boxes/README.md

 they are at least *similipotent* (so to speak), meaning that they will complete faster after the initial run (modulo any changes).
-* You can work on local changes to the git submodules and rebuild everything automatically.
+* You can work on local changes to the git submodules and rebuild everything quickly.

 Building boxes using packer
 ---------------------------

-We build the boxes in two passes: First the headless image (build tools, runtime gnustep-base) and then the GUI one based on the output of the first:
+We build the boxes in two passes: First the headless image (build tools, runtime, and gnustep-base) and then the GUI one based on the output of the first:

 ```